Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Linear operator learning

 \end{assumption} As a consequence of the previous assumptions, we have \begin{proposition} By \autoref{ass_3} the subspaces $\Y_\ttm = \opo \X_\ttm$ are dense in $\overline{\range{\opo}}$, that is,

 \end{proposition} The consequence of \autoref{pr:dense_Y} is that only data in the closure of the range of $\opo$ can be approximated by elements in $\X$.

-\emph{Linear operator learning} performs similarly to supervised linear functional and function learning (see \autoref{sec:lfl} and \autoref{sec:slol}, respectively): Let $\X, \Y$ be infinite-dimensional Hilbert spaces and we are given expert information
+\emph{Linear operator learning} performs similarly to supervised linear functional and function learning (see \autoref{sec:lfl} and \autoref{sec:slol}, respectively): Let $\X, \Y$ be infinite-dimensional Hilbert-spaces and we are given expert information

 The goal of operator learning is to compute a \emph{linear operator} $\opo: \X \to \Y$, which satisfies $\opo \x^{(\ell)} = \y^{(\ell)}$.
-The difference to the strategies proposed in \autoref{sec:lfl} and \autoref{sec:slol} is that we have to consider a multiscale approach with respect to the size of the expert information $\no \to \infty$.
+The difference to the strategies proposed in \autoref{sec:lfl} and \autoref{sec:slol} is that we have to consider a multi scale approach with respect to the size of the expert information $\no \to \infty$.
 With this approach we aim to learn the operator $\opo$ restricted to

 first and let $\no \to \infty$ afterwards.
 The solutions $\x_{\X_\no}^\dagger$ of \autoref{eq:op} constraint to $\X_\no$ converge to $\xdag$ for $\no \to \infty$ solving \autoref{eq:op} (see \cite{AspKorSch20,AspFriKorSch21}).
 However, this strategy has some convergence issues, which have been pointed out already in \cite{Sei80} in a different context.
 Error propagation is currently studied in \cite{HanSch25_report}.
-The mentioned convergence issues can be overcome with a bi-orthonormalization strategy as outlined below in vector-spaces (see \autoref{ss:Bio}), which can be carried over analogously to a function space setting.
+The mentioned convergence issues can be overcome with a bi-orthonormalization strategy as outlined above in vector spaces (see \autoref{ss:Bio}), which can be carried over analogously to a function space setting.